denimwenda/alx-low_level_programming/0x0D-preprocessor/README.md

-function-like macro ABS(x) that computes the absolute value of a number x
+function-like macro SUM(x, y) that computes the sum of the numbers x and y